QuadNard/QuadNard/README.md

 </br>

 - 🔭 I’m currently working on ...
 Leet Code
-- 🌱 I’m currently learning ... with Freecodeacademy
+- 🌱 I’m currently working with ...
+Frontend Development
 - 👯 I’m looking to contribute to ... any open source projects
 - 💬 Ask me about ... anything about tech
 - 📫 How to reach me: ... jkinardtulloch@gmail.com